-It takes a lot to carry out a wedding.
-I got married five months ago and it has taken this long to fully recover from the eight months of planning and self inflicting stress.
-Our wedding was a beautiful and nearly perfect day that I wish I could relive a hundred times because it truly was magical, and thanks to so many people who made it happen, but all the stress over the day being perfect and hypothetical scenarios I pretty well knew would never come to play I really could have done without.
+It takes a lot to pull off a wedding.
+I got married five months ago and it has taken this long to fully recover from eight months of planning and self inflicted stress.
+Our wedding was a beautiful and nearly perfect day that I wish I could relive a hundred times because it truly was magical (big thanks to so many people who made it happen) but all of the stressing over the day being perfect and hypothetical scenarios I pretty well knew would never come to play I really could have done without.

 When it comes to planning, it is so important to get a jump on things.
-Procrastination is not appropriate for this occasion.
+Procrastination is not appropriate for this kind of occasion.
+You need to start early.
 Do your research, book your venue and vendors, ask important people to be involved, try to have an idea of what you want it to look like and the traditions you want to include and weed out anything you don’t find necessary.

-What took some of the enjoyment of the planning process from me was the anxiety that came along with it.
-Being someone who is prone to anxiety in certain situations, I have experience with it and I know how to manage it, usually.
-I surprisingly found myself avoiding planing related tasks or not being fully present during them due to stress and anxiety.
-I regret that I wasn’t fully present during the planning process or the days leading up to the wedding.
-I had a lot of guilt about the money that was spent, even though it was a frugal situation, and the work I wasn’t doing myself, even though we had a planner.
-The anticipation was also killing me and time felt like it was moving so slow.
+What took some of the enjoyment out of the planning process for me was the anxiety that came along with it.
+Being someone who is prone to anxiety in general, I know how to manage it, usually.
+I surprisingly found myself avoiding planning related tasks or not being fully present during them due to said stress and anxiety.
+I do regret that I wasn’t fully present during the planning process or the days leading up to the wedding.
+I had a lot of guilt about the money that was spent, even though we were frugal, and the work I wasn’t doing myself, even though we had a planner.
+The anticipation was also killing me and time felt like it was moving so incredibly slow.
 I just wanted the day to arrive and run smoothly but I felt so anxious and overwhelmed at times that I couldn’t stand it.

 Lets talk about wedding dresses.
 Shop with who you will.
 I shopped with my Mom and it was fun, quick, slightly emotional and fairly easy.
 I am not the type of person that wants to be the center of attention in a group and I wanted my dress to be my choice with minimal opinions considered.